Report: Global Loyalty Programs

 Why Consumers Leave Loyalty Programs – The report revealed that loyalty programs are experiencing a “loyalty disconnect” — defined by loyalty program managers who say they have a 360-degree view of their members, however, they don’t understand their needs and fail to fail to personalize offers in their marketing and communications efforts.

-They leave if the value of the rewards wanes over time or the program does not live up to promises.
+They leave a loyalty program if the value of the rewards wanes over time or the program does not live up to promises.

 - 23% North America